davestewart/davestewart-content/content/products/todo-emojis/index.md

 ---
+date: 2020-09-25
 description: Checkbox emojis for todo lists in Slack
-date: 2020-09-25
+summary: |
+  Designed and released a set of checkbox-style SVG emojis for creating visual to-do lists in Slack, originally made for a London indie maker community.
+Picked up on Product Hunt and adopted by teams using Slack for async accountability.
+tech: SVG
 tags:
   - featured
   - creative